ct-clmsn/nim-sos/README.md

 make
 ```

-Use the nimble tool to install nofi
+Use the nimble tool to install `sos`
 ```
 nimble install sos
 ```